Breast Cancer surgery

 - quite a large amount of breast tissue

 - surgical excision of some lymph nodes

 Medics might recommend a partial mastectomy for stage I and II breast tumors only.

 New mastecomy techniques attempt to preserve as much breast skin as possible

-The use of this technique will largely depend upon the location of the tumor, and the size.
-But if the surgeon can access and remove the tumor from this approach, about 90% of the skin is preserved and with negligible scarring.
+The use of this technique will largely depend upon the location of the tumor and the size.
+However, if the surgeon can access and remove the tumor using this approach, about 90% of the skin is preserved and there is negligible scarring.

-Reconstruction by a plastic surgeon is performed during the same operation.
-A ‘subcutaneous mastecomy‘ describes a particular procedure in which the tumor and quite a bit of breast tissue are removed, not the overlying skin and the nipple.
-By leaving the nipple and most of the skin intact, reconstruction is much easier.
+A ‘subcutaneous mastectomy’ describes a particular procedure in which the surgeon removes the tumor and quite a bit of breast tissue.
+However, the overlying skin and the nipple are left.
+So by leaving the nipple and most of the skin intact, reconstruction is much easier.
 However, the concern is that some cancer cells may still remain.